Skip to main content

 Your name, social security number, date of birth, and any other detail that could link the data back to you are removed.
 The employer might learn that 25% of the participating workforce has high blood pressure, or that the average cholesterol level has decreased by 5% since the program began.

-They cannot learn that your is high or that your cholesterol has improved.
+They cannot learn that your blood pressure is high or that your cholesterol has improved.
 This aggregated information allows the company to assess the overall effectiveness of the wellness program and make informed decisions about future health initiatives.
 It gives them a high-level view of the forest, while your individual trees remain anonymous and protected.

 This de-identification process is a cornerstone of HIPAA’s privacy protections.
 It allows for the legitimate use of health data for analytical purposes without compromising individual privacy.
 The goal is to balance the employer’s interest in fostering a healthy workforce and managing healthcare costs with the employee’s fundamental right to keep their personal health matters private.